Chaos to Order: A Label Propagation Perspective on Source-Free Domain Adaptation: Introduction

-The contributions of this paper are summarized as follows: \begin{itemize} \item We introduce ALT, an adaptive clustering strategy for SFDA.
-Such a strategy customizes the learning strategy for data subsets by using dynamic data splits, allowing label information to propagate among subpopulations. \item To combat spurious clustering, we propose a novel Adaptive Local-consistency Regularization (ALR) strategy that estimates ground-truth structural information by re-weighting the neighbors. \item To utilize unlabeled data more effectively, we propose Adaptive Input-Consistent Regularization (AIR) from the perspective of label propagation.
-Such a regularization improves the clustering performance by propagating structural information from the inner set to the outlier set. \item Empirical evidence demonstrates that the proposed method outperforms the state-of-the-art on three domain adaptation benchmark datasets. \end{itemize}
+In summary, the contributions of this paper are summarized as follows: (1) We introduce CtO, a dynamical clustering approach for SFDA.
+Such a approach customizes the learning strategy for data subsets by using dynamic data splits, allowing label information to propagate among subpopulations.
+(2) To combat spurious clustering, we propose a novel Adaptive Local-consistency Regularization (ALR) strategy that estimates ground-truth structural information by re-weighting the neighbors.
+(3) To utilize unlabeled data more effectively, we propose Adaptive Input-Consistent Regularization (AIR) from the perspective of label propagation.
+By collaborating with ALR, structural information can be propagated from the inner to the outlier sets, significantly improving clustering performance.
+(4) Empirical evidence demonstrates that the proposed method outperforms the state-of-the-art on three domain adaptation benchmark datasets.